Musicals101.com

 Although Yankee Doodle Dandy (1942) has kept Templeton's name alive, she was nothing like the statuesque soprano depicted in that film.
 Short, feisty, and throaty-voiced, the real Templeton was one of Broadway's most beloved comediennes from the 1880s onwards.
 She began performing as a child in her family's touring theatrical troupe, and made her New York debut at age 20 in a revival of Evangeline (1885).
 Templeton first achieved stardom in Edward Rice's burlesque extravaganza Excelsior Jr. (1895).
 Audiences adored her strong contralto voice and comic timing.
 She appeared in several popular Weber and Fields extravaganzas, introducing the hit song "Ma Blushin' Rosie" in Fiddle-dee-dee (1900).

 Her most memorable role was in George M. Cohan's Forty-Five Minutes From Broadway (1906), where she played New Rochelle housemaid Mary Jane Jenkins, who gives up a fortune to marry the impoverished man she loves.
 In that show, she introduced both "Mary's A Grand Old Name" and "So Long Mary."
 Templeton was married three times, and her final union in 1906 (to industrialist William Patterson) made her one of the wealthiest women in America.
 She withdrew from performing for several years, then made selective vaudeville appearances and co-starred in the final Weber and Fields musical, Hokey Pokey (1912).
 She headlined an all-star bill of old-timers at the Palace in 1925.
-After her husband's death in 1931, Templeton made a final trip to Broadway as Aunt Minnie in Roberta (1933), introducing the sentimental Jerome Kern-Otto Harbach ballad "Yesterdays."
-Beset by financial problems and poor health, she spent her final years in the Actors Fund Home in Englewood, New Jersey.
+After her husband's death in 1931, Templeton made a final trip to Broadway as Aunt Minnie in Roberta (1933), introducing the sentimental Jerome Kern- Otto Harbach ballad "Yesterdays."
+Beset by financial problems and arthritis, she retired to the Actors Fund Home in Englewood, New Jersey.
+Soon after moving in with a cousin in San Francisco, she died at the age of 73.

 Tucker, Sophie